canonical/kafka-operator/docs/how-to/h-manage-units.md

 This file can be provided to the Kafka bin commands via the `--command-config` argument.
-Note that `client.properties` may also refer to other files ( e.g. trustore and keystore for TLS-enabled connections) for which also those files need to be accessible and correctly specified.
+Note that `client.properties` may also refer to other files ( e.g. trustore and keystore for TLS-enabled connections).
+Those files need to be accessible and correctly specified.

 Commands can also be run within a Kafka broker, since both the authentication